||Course Offerings | Computer Science

 MAT 190 and one of MAT 140, MAT 170;

-One additional course selected from courses numbered 300 or higher.
+One additional three or four hour CSC course numbered 300 or higher.

 Computer Science Courses